DOES YOUR CAT NEED A FRIEND?

 If the cats remain calm, then they can have short periods of being in the same room – always supervised.
 If it looks as if there is going to be fighting separate them before this happens.
 As soon as they are calm, then supervision may cease.
 Both cats should have their own core areas so keep the litter tray, food bowl etc in the newcomer’s room.
 The aim is not to get the two cats living close to each other, merely to let them easily avoid each other.

 Aim at allowing them to live separate lives, in the same house for as long as they want to.
 For two cats make sure that there are at least two feeding stations – cats do not enjoy feeding close to each other.
-There should be two litter tray locations.
-There should be several cat beds or cat resting places.
-Each cat should be able to eat and eliminate without having to worry about the other cat ambushing it.
+There should be three litter tray locations.
+Each cat should be able to eat and eliminate without having to worry about the other cat ambushing it. .
+There should be several cat beds and cat resting places

 Some cardboard boxes with entrance holes cut out, as a retreat, may be helpful for nervous cats (Carlstead et al., 1993).
-Try to provide a retreat area in places where they have to pass each other: for example, a chair on the landing so that a cat can jump on to it while the other passes.
+Try to provide a retreat area in places where they have to pass each other: for example, a chair on the landing so that one cat can jump on to it while the other passes.
+Two cat flaps in two different locations may be helpful too if one cat is blocking a flap.

 Accept that that the new cat and the old cat may never be friends.
 If they tolerate each other, that should be good enough.
 Try to make sure they both have safe places to retreat to.
 But if one cat is seriously bullied — not able to eat without being hassled, ambushed on its way in and out of the litter tray, harassed in its cat bed, spending all its time under the bed, then think of rehoming.